China Railway History

 Qing Dynasty (1865 – 1911): First Stage

-Due to the lack of industrialization and skeptical attitude of the imperial leaders in the late Qing Dynasty, China’s earliest railways were built in the late 19th century, when Europe, North America, Japan and India had extensive rail networks.
-The imperial leaders of the Qing Dynasty regarded railroad as a useless infrastructure that would destruct military defense barrier and farmland, interfere with Fengshui (a core idea of traditional Chinese architecture theories to achieve harmony and balance) and put laborers out of work.
+Due to the lack of industrialization and the skeptical attitude of the imperial leaders in the late Qing Dynasty, China’s earliest railways were built in the late 19th century, when Europe, North America, Japan, and India had extensive rail networks.
+The imperial leaders of the Qing Dynasty regarded the railroad as a useless infrastructure that would destroy military defense barriers and farmland, interfere with Fengshui (a core idea of traditional Chinese architecture theories to achieve harmony and balance), and put laborers out of work.
 The history of rail transport during the Qing Dynasty came through a tough period.

 First Railway in China

-The first passenger railway in China, Woosung Railway, was built in 1876 by a British Company without the authorization of the leaders of the government of Qing Dynasty.
+The first passenger railway in China, the Woosung Railway, was built in 1876 by a British Company without the authorization of the leaders of the government of the Qing Dynasty.

-Woosung Railway ran about one year.
-In 1877, after 16 months of operation, Woosung Railway was bought by the government of Qing Dynasty and then it was disassembled.
+Woosung Railway ran for about one year.
+In 1877, after 16 months of operation, Woosung Railway was bought by the government of the Qing Dynasty and then it was disassembled.

 China’s First Self-Constructed Railway

-The first railway that was built by Chinese people is Tangxu Railway, also known as Kaiping Colliery Tramway.
+The first railway that was built by Chinese people was the Tangxu Railway, also known as Kaiping Colliery Tramway.
 Opened in 1881, this railway ran from Tangshan to Xugezhuang in Hebei Province.
-This 9.7-kilometer-long railway used standard gauge of 1,435 millimeters, was built for the purposes of coal transport.
+This 9.7-kilometer-long railway used a standard gauge of 1,435 millimeters and was built for coal transport.

 This railway was first proposed in 1876.
-In 1881, Li Hongzhang, general and diplomat of the Qing Dynasty, proposed to the imperial court to build a railway for coal carriage.
+In 1881, Li Hongzhang, a general and diplomat of the Qing Dynasty, proposed to the imperial court to build a railway for coal carriage.
 The construction began in May 1881 and was put into service in November.
-In the initial stage of using, trains on Tangxu Railway was driven by horses and mules.
+In the initial stage of use, trains on the Tangxu Railway were driven by horses and mules.
 In the next year, trains were allowed to be driven by steam engines.
-With the increase in output of the Kaiping Coal Mine, and the demand for coal, Tangxu Railway was extended eastward to Lutai in 1887 and westward to Tianjin in 1888.
+With the increase in output of the Kaiping Coal Mine and the demand for coal, Tangxu Railway was extended eastward to Lutai in 1887 and westward to Tianjin in 1888.
 This railway has now formed a section of the current Beijing – Shenyang Railway.

 China’s First Self-Designed and Constructed Railway